 For sure, the base vision technology for facial recognition also applies to manufacturing, but is that what’s happening?

 SenseTime, DeepGlint, Megvii (dba as Face++), Yitu Technology, CloudWalk, and Zoloz (formerly EyeVerify, a US-based facial recognition and biometrics software company acquired by Alibaba), have pulled in billions of dollars in Chinese investment, both government and private alike.

 Certainly there’s money to be made in facial recognition.
 Alibaba and KFC have made it possible to buy a box of chicken using only one’s face for payment.
 And yes, the global facial recognition market will be worth $6.5 billion by 2021, up from $2.3 billion in 2016, according to Technavio.
-And yes again, as CB Insight puts China ahead in total AI investments for 2017-2018.
+And yes again, as CB Insight puts China ahead in total AI investments.

 What about, as Reuters points out in Made in China 2025, “Beijing’s big ambitions from robots to chips”: Computer chips, computers and the cloud, robots, domestic airlines and railways, marine engineering, electric cars, farm automation, and pharmaceuticals.
 All could see enhancement from machine learning, but will they?
 Will China’s questing over facial recognition draw away money, time, and talent better spent elsewhere?

 This CB Insight illustration shows the depth of China’s pursuit of AI facial-recognition technology and the mega-bucks poured into it already.